JeffW12345/formality-classification-using-machine-learning/README.md

 For the final project of my MSc in Software Development at the University of Glasgow, I investigated using machine learning to predict sentence formality classifications.

 This repository contains:

 - My code (which is written in Python and uses scikit-learn), along with a requirements.txt file.
-- The data file I used for the test (the original data file and that I added data fields to)
+- The data file I used for the test (the original data file and that I added data fields to), consisting of sentences and fields relating to the sentences.
-- Files relating to testing the program (a dummy spreadsheet before and after new data was written to it, and the console ouput of tests performed on the 'after' version.
+- Files relating to testing the program, which are stored in the Program integrity test material folder.
 - A results spreadsheet.

 I will also be attaching my project report once it has been completed.